ManoManoTech/finout/README.md

 # Introduction

-**This library allows you to quickly and easily use the Finout API via Go.**
+**This package allows you to quickly and easily use the Finout API via Go.**

-This library provides full support for all Finout [API](https://docs.finout.io/en/collections/166488-api) endpoints.
+This package provides full support for all Finout [API](https://docs.finout.io/en/collections/166488-api) endpoints.

 # Installation